i-pi/i-pi/demos/ensemble-deltamu/README.md

 Besides a recent version of i-PI, this demonstration requires some external dependencies.
-In particular you will need to install [Plumed](https://plumed.org), making sure to enable the Python interface and the `crystallization` module.
+In particular you will need to install [Plumed](https://plumed.org), making sure to enable the Python interface and the `crystallization` module - prebuilt versions from conda do not include this module.

 ```
 ./configure ---enable-python --enable-modules +crystallization